Data Breach Prevention: 14 Tactics, Techniques & Tools

 With a deeper understanding of potential threats, the business can adapt before a ransomware attack causes damage, offering invaluable insights into the effectiveness of existing security measures.
 Specifically, penetration testing should be carried out annually at a minimum or whenever the security team deploys significant changes to the network or applications.

-7. Implement Data Backup and Recovery Mechanisms
+6. Implement Data Backup and Recovery Mechanisms

 Next, consider a disaster recovery plan and the following two principles.
 Create detailed procedures for restoring backups and checking that critical systems operate as expected.
 Schedule disaster recovery plan tests and poke at potential weaknesses to highlight any adjustments or policies needing emphasis.
 Backup and recovery are ultimately about proactive protection.

-8. Develop and Enforce Security Policies
+7. Develop and Enforce Security Policies

-Guiding employee behavior through security practices is a must in the context of breach prevention.
-Start with an acceptable use policy (AUP) to define how your organization identifies and uses data so that employees know what is permissible and what is not.
+Guiding employee behavior through security practice is a must in the context of breach prevention.
+Start with an acceptable use policy (AUP) to define how your organization identifies and uses data so that employees know what is acceptable and what is not.
 Then, consider an incident response plan (IRP) to outline specific response procedures and coordination, including steps for identification, containment, eradication, and recovery from a range of breach incidents.

 Additionally, create and implement governance for remote access – critical in a hybrid workforce model to reduce the risk of unauthorized access.
 This policy should specify security measures surrounding any remote access application or touchpoint within the corporate network, like virtual private networks (VPNs) and multi-factor authentication (as discussed above).